 Post-traumatic stress disorder (PTSD) is a condition which develops after you have been involved in, or witnessed, a serious trauma such as a life-threatening assault.
 During the trauma you feel intense fear, helplessness or horror.
 In some people PTSD develops soon after the trauma.
 However, in some cases the symptoms first develop several months, or even years, after the trauma.

-Who gets post-traumatic stress disorder?
+Who develops post-traumatic stress disorder?

 The strict definition of PTSD is that the trauma you had or witnessed must be severe; for example: a severe accident, rape, a life-threatening assault, torture, seeing someone killed, etc. However, symptoms similar to PTSD develop in some people after less severe traumatic events.

-It is estimated that up to 3 in a 100 people may develop PTSD at some stage in life.
+It is estimated that up to 3 in 100 people may develop PTSD at some stage in life.
 One large survey of the general population in England found that 3 in 100 adults screened positive for PTSD.

 It is much more common in certain groups of people.
 For example, some studies have found that PTSD develops in about: